JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1999_Summer.md

 ### Worship Retreat - Living in the Presence -August 4-7

-Make plans to arrive three days early, August 4, to participate in SpiritQuest 2000's Pre-Conference Spiritual Retreat, “Living in the Presence,” a new program from Adventures in Spiritual Living.
+Make plans to arrive three days early, August 4, to participate in Spirit Quest 2000's Pre-Conference Spiritual Retreat, “Living in the Presence,” a new program from Adventures in Spiritual Living.
 Learn practical, proven techniques to live each day in the spirit, moment by moment, conscious of God's presence.
 Experience “effortless attention, true and ideal soul rest, a form of restful spiritual exertion,” this “highest privilege” and “first duty of all created intelligences,” this “highest experiential delight,” this “exquisite pleasure,” this “highest joy.”
 Come worship with us!

 ### Writers Retreat - Publishing the Good News- August 5-7